JASON MARIS, Director/DP:

 Danielle Bernstein is an award winning filmmaker and the founder of Clear Films Productions.
 Danielle's mission is to positively influence the community around her one film at a time.
 Most recently, she directed and edited the award-winning feature length documentary Imba Means Sing.
 In December 2015, Imba was released in 37 languages, in over 100 countries and screened at the United Nations.

 Her directorial debut, When Clouds Clear, attended over 50 film festivals and was the recipient of numerous awards.
 Danielle has earned an INDIEFest Award of Excellence for Women Filmmakers, Cine Golden Eagle Award, Accolade Award, the New York State Council of the Arts Grant, and a First Pix NextPix.
 She has served on numerous panels and was honored to serve as a Juror for the 2017 Atlanta Film Festival Documentary Competition.
 She currently leads the Atlanta Chapter of Film Fatales, a national network of women directors and is a member of Nexus.
-Outside of her media endeavors, Danielle is a mother of two little girls, food activist, and loves spending time outdoors.
+Outside of her media endeavors, Danielle is a mother of three little girls, food activist, and loves spending time outdoors.

 Jason Maris and Danielle Bernstein are partners in both life and film and are based in Atlanta.